 - Own Your Life: Living With Deep Intention, Bold Faith, and Generous Love by Sally Clarkson – I also love Sally Clarkson.
 I think she is possibly the best Christian author today who writes about motherhood and mothering.
 Her books have inspired me tremendously over the eleven years of my motherhood journey.
 This particular book is about living and growing in faith within the confines of the circumstances of your life.
 As the title would imply, it’s about owning your life instead of feeling like a victim and enjoying your situation as God has presented it to you.

-- Surprised by Motherhood: Everything I Never Expected About Being a Mom by Lisa-Jo Baker – I honestly didn’t expect to love this book as much as I did.
+- Surprised by Motherhood: Everything I Never Expected About Being a Mom by Lisa-Jo Baker – I didn’t expect to love this book as much as I did after being disappointed by an in-person encounter with the author.
 It’s a memoir from an author who did not want to ever become a mother but ended up believing it to be her greatest calling (exactly like myself).
 Her mother died when she was a teenager (mine when I was in my thirties), and she had to learn what it was like to be a woman and a mother all on her own.
 Read by the author who is a wonderful narrator.

-- Sparkly Green Earrings: Catching the Light at Every Turn by Melanie Shankle – I love everything that Melanie Shankle has ever written.
+- Sparkly Green Earrings: Catching the Light at Every Turn by Melanie Shankle – I love all of Melanie Shankle’s early works (her later works, not so much).
 She’s super funny and real and makes her life seem just like the reader’s life.
 This particular book is about motherhood, and it’s written in a sort of stream-of-consciousness style that I loved.
 Did I mention she’s hilarious?
 All of her books are laugh out loud funny and will make you proud to be a Christian woman.
 If you like this one, you cannot miss The Antelope in the Living Room which is a memoir about marriage that I listened to with my husband and we both roared with laughter.

 When you’re in the trenches of life and exhausted with everything on your plate, you need some uplifting and positive books to encourage and inspire you.
 Any and all the above books will do just that and give you the pick-me-up that you need to keep moving along the path towards the greatness God has in store for you.